iamsohel/ergo-test-api/README.md

 ## Setup

 Make sure to follow all these steps exactly as explained below.
-Do not miss any steps or you won't be able to run this application.

 ### Install MongoDB

 Once you install MongoDB, make sure it's running.
+You will find database file in database_file folder

 ### Install the Dependencies